 Through podcasts, departments across the College of Arts and Sciences are opening their research and scholarship to the public — for free.
 By producing media grounded in current events, looking toward the future while being mindful of the past, these departments transport an Ohio State education beyond campus to communities, classrooms and mobile devices around the world.

-The College of Arts and Sciences recently launched a new podcast highlighting the research of its faculty and staff: Voices of Excellence from the College of Arts and Sciences, hosted by David Staley, associate professor of history.
-“Voices” will take listeners into the research labs, classrooms, and studios of Ohio State researchers, from the laser hum of Department of Energy Award winner Hannah Shafaat’s lab to the quiet solitude of Frederick Aldama’s writing space.
+The college recently launched a new podcast highlighting the research of its faculty and staff: Voices of Excellence from the College of Arts and Sciences, hosted by David Staley, associate professor of history.
+“Voices” will take listeners into the research labs, classrooms and studios of Ohio State researchers, from the laser hum of Department of Energy Award winner Hannah Shafaat’s lab to the quiet solitude of Frederick Aldama’s writing space.

 Want to know what the universe is made of?
 How to describe astronomy to the blind?
 How the sun gets spots?

 Astrophysicist Paul Sutter’s Ask a Spaceman! podcast answers all of these stellar questions and more in its biweekly episodes, which bring the mysteries of space down to Earth for nonscience kids (and adults).